Data management

 Programs and tools developed in the projects are valuable resources not only for the other members of the TRR 288.
 In case of numerical simulations they are a necessary ingredient to reproduce the results.
 To ensure reproducibility the use of a version control system is crucial.
 Installations of the software development platform Gitlab at the institutions do not only provide version control but also allow for easy exchange and collaboration.

-For software developments of general interest we recommend using the platform Github.
+For software developments of general interest we recommend using the platform Github to create open source projects.